 Original Moto 360 (left) and new Moto 360 (right)

 We've had a mixed response from people who have spotted the watch on the wrist.
 Some have said it looks like a really nice watch, others who've seen the previous Moto 360 watches actually think the older generations looked nicer.
-To us, it still feels like a tech brand making a watch and not a beautiful watch with smarts that lie inside.
+To us, it still feels like a tech brand making a watch, not a beautiful watch with smarts that lie inside.

-When you look at what Fossil has managed to achieve on this front with its many partners, it's hard not to feel like this a smartwatch stuck in the past.
+When you look at what Fossil has managed to achieve on this front with its many partners, it's hard not to feel like this a smartwatch that's stuck in the past.